NAR IS THE STATE PROGRAM SOLUTION

 A growing number of U.S. states and territories rely on APX’s North American Renewables Registry™ (NAR) as their designated registry system, including Kansas, Missouri, Maine and Puerto Rico.
 New York and North Carolina use NAR as a qualifying registry for out of state facilities.

 Before projects are approved in NAR for REC tracking in compliance with the Missouri Renewable Energy Standard, Account Holders must apply for facility certification from the Missouri Department of Natural Resources – Division of Energy for each project.
-Information on the application requirements may be found in the department’s rules at 10 CSR 140-8.010 or the department’s application form and guide.
+Information on the application requirements may be found in the department’s rules at 10 CSR 140-8.010 or the department’s application form.

 For more information contact: